wzsayiie/fw-mobile/README.md

 ## Introduction

-This is a framework for mobile development.
+This is a framework and demonstration for mobile development.

 Currently developing by
 *Xcode*, *Android Studio* and *Unity* are supported.